-For you to play your best soccer and be at your best for your soccer matches, it is important that you train and work hard.
-But it is important to remember that training hard every day without adequate rest is not good preparation and can lead to over training and injury.
-Let’s look at what exactly entails a soccer training recovery.
+Soccer recovery steps: For you to play your best soccer and be at your best for your soccer matches, it is important that you train and work hard.
+But it is important to remember that training hard every day without adequate rest is not good preparation and can lead to over training and an injury.
+Let’s look at what exactly entails a soccer training recovery program.

 Here’s a quote from Don Hutchison of West Ham United and Scotland made 5th December, 2002 about the need for recovery:

-You must work and train hard but must also plan recovery sessions.
-You will then reduce the risk of injuries and also reduce the risk of over training and burn out.
-Your soccer coaches will provide recovery sessions and guide you in your recovery phases.
+Train hard but soccer players must also plan recovery sessions.
+This way you’ll reduce the risk of injuries and also reduce the risk of over training and burn out.
+Soccer coaches should provide recovery sessions and guide you in your recovery phases.
 When you train on your own then your recovery sessions should take place the next day.
 Record the recovery session in your training log.

 If you have any injury or if for any reason, training causes discomfort then do not do a recovery session or any exercise that aggravates the injury.
 Contact a physio or doctor for advice if you are concerned about an injury.